 - Let (slightly) bitter greens like kale or arugula bring harmony to sweet citrus.
 Larger pieces of kale are tougher to chew, so it’s important to tear the kale into small pieces or cut into thin ribbons.

-When my friend took a bite of this salad, she said, “It tastes like summer!”
+My friend took one bite of this salad and said, “It tastes like summer!“

-She was right, and fortunately every ingredient is at its peak during dreary winter months when we yearn for warmth and golden sunsets.
+She is right, and every ingredient is at its peak during dreary winter months when we yearn for warmth and golden sunsets.

 Citrus Salad with Maple Candied Walnuts and Orange-Dijon Dressing